 Is London prepared for the continuing onslaught of Millennials and post-Millennials — mostly from the Greater Toronto Area?

 In the short-run — probably so; but in the long-run — probably not.

 Real estate prices and rents are still on the rise for Londoners, but the cost of housing in the Forest City has to appeal to Greater Toronto Area residents paying about double the monthly rent for a place to live.

 The little more than two-hour trip southwest to London would be too long a commute, but London’s economy and job market are thriving enough to provide motivation for a move.
 (Even though the jobless rate increased from 4.8% in May to 5.1%, per Statistics Canada, it’s still lower than the provincial rate of 5.2% and the national rate at 5.4%.)

-A move to London might be especially enticing for recent college grads because it’s so difficult to pay rent in the GTA on a starting salary.
+Finding apartments for rent in London Ontario might be especially enticing for recent Western University grads because it’s so difficult to pay rent in the GTA on a starting salary.

 It actually doesn’t sound so bad to leave the big city for life in a smaller city with the added incentive of being able to afford a place to live.